OctHe/ICE/README.md

 ## Coding-in-Vim

-Coding-in-vim, or CIM in short, is [Shiyue He](https://octhe.github.io/)'s terminal-based coding environment that uses vim/neovimm as the editor.
+Coding-in-vim, or CIM in short, is a terminal-based coding environment that uses vim/neovimm as the editor.
-It is benefited by the powerful plugin ecosystem of vim and integrates open-source language servers, compilers and debuggers and other useful tools.
+It is benefited by the powerful plugin ecosystem of vim and integrates open-source language servers, compilers, debuggers and other useful tools.
-The target languages include C/C++, Python, Lua, vimscript/vim9script, bash/zsh, Latex, Markdown.

 ### Structure